dayofdoom/KeebGen/README.md

 [Keyboard Layout Editor (KLE)](http://www.keyboard-layout-editor.com)

 ## Contribution
+All original code in this repository is Free Software licensed under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-I'm really excited that you want to extend or contribute to this script!
+I'd be really stoked if anyone wants to extend or contribute to this script!
 If you make a new feature and want to merge it into this repo, feel free to shoot me a pull request.

-This repository is Free Software licensed under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The sample-data folder is only for use as test data for developing software and is not intended to confer any license or rights to use the respective keyboard layouts in commercial products.

+Please respect the designers who spend countless hours developing and iterating on their keyboard ideas: support the original designers, don't buy clones, and don't use this software to make evil ripoff cases!